 Many times, your doctor will order a CBC as part of a routine physical exam.
-The test results will provide your doctor with a count of how many blood cells there are, and also describe their shape, size, and content.
-The results of a CBC can reveal a number of health conditions to your doctor, from anemia and some types of cancer to vitamin and mineral deficiencies.
+The test results will provide your doctor with a count of how many blood cells there are.
+It will also describe their shape, size, and content.
+The results of a CBC can reveal a number of health conditions to your doctor.
+These include anemia and some types of cancer to vitamin and mineral deficiencies.

-Other reasons your doctor may order a CBC can include:
+Your doctor may also order a CBC if you:

-- If you are ill and have a fever or if he or she suspects any kind of infection.
+- Are ill and have a fever or if he or she suspects any kind of infection

-- If you are tired or are losing weight without trying.
+- Are tired or are losing weight without trying

-- If you have any sign of cancer, including general weakness, bruising, or bleeding.
+- Have any sign of cancer, including general weakness, bruising, or bleeding

 If you have a condition that requires you to take daily medication, your doctor may order a CBC regularly to make sure your blood counts remain consistent.